LeynardPenaranda/Big-Data-Engineering-Real-World-Project-Ecommerce-Dataset/README.md

 This stage focuses on two main objectives:

-Ingesting the raw datasets into HDFS
+📥 Ingesting the raw datasets into HDFS

-Exploring the data using distributed Spark processing
+🔎 Exploring the data using distributed Spark processing

+⚙️ Technologies Used

 This workflow was implemented using the following technologies: